dchanm/fxbleed/README.md

 ### What information does the add-on store?

 The add-on stores a preferences and a cache of the status of visited sites.

+### What happens if I'm using Private Browsing?

+The addon ignores all requests made in Private Browsing windows.
+Note that as a result, you will not receive notifications if you visit vulnerable sites in a private browsing window.